Frequently Asked Questions

-Please see our faculty webpages.
+Please see our faculty roster.
 Our faculty is well-distributed in terms of experience and areas of emphasis.

-What sort of job opportunities does a MS degree in Civil and Environmental Engineering from Stanford usually enable?
+What sort of job opportunities does the MS degree in Civil and Environmental Engineering from Stanford usually enable?

 Graduates of our department are extremely versatile with regards to their post-MS careers.
-Our MS graduates enter a range of industrial positions upon graduation, as engineers, consultants, etc. You will find companies from all sectors actively recruiting Stanford civil and environmental engineers.
+Our MS graduates enter a range of positions upon graduation, as engineers and consultants in private and public companies of all sizes, government agencies, and non-profits.
+You will find companies from all sectors actively recruiting Stanford Civil and Environmental Engineering graduates.

 What are the application deadlines?

-Please check the deadlines provided on the Application Timelines and Deadlines webpage.
+Please check the deadlines provided on the Application Timelines and Deadlines page.
 No additional applications will be accepted after this deadline.

 May I apply to start graduate work in other times of the year than Autumn Quarter?